taoteh1221/Open_Crypto_Tracker/README.txt

 100% FREE / open source / PRIVATE cryptocurrency portfolio tracker.
 Email / text / Alexa / Telegram price alerts, price charts,  mining calculators, leverage / gain / loss / balance stats, news feeds + more.
 Privately track Bitcoin / Ethereum / unlimited cryptocurrencies.
 Customize as many assets / markets / alerts / charts as you want.

-Web server setup / install is available for $30 hourly if needed (see 'Manual Install' section for managed hosting, or try the auto-install bash script for self-hosted).
+Web server setup / install (for Server Edition) is available for $30 hourly if needed (see 'Manual Install' section for managed hosting, or try the auto-install bash script for self-hosted).
 PM me on Twitter / Skype @ taoteh1221, or get a hold of me using the below-listed contact methods.

 Project Website: https://taoteh1221.github.io